 - Onion and garlic – Otherwise known as the aromatics.
 They provide a baseline of savory flavor, bring balance, and tone down the sweetness from the tomatoes.

-How to make tomato sauce from cherry tomatoes
+How to make cherry tomato sauce from scratch

-Making sauce with cherry tomatoes requires minimal effort.
+Making cherry tomato sauce for pasta, pizza and more, requires minimal effort.
 These step-by-step instructions will guide you through the process:

 Step 2: Heat more olive oil in a large Dutch oven or heavy-bottomed pot on the stove.
 Add the onions and garlic and saute until they’re soft and fragrant.